AgraniYadav/groceries_App/README.md

 # groceries_App
-this is my first git repository.
-This is a groceries app in flutter language
+This is my first Git Repository.
+This is a groceries app in flutter language Author - Agrani Yadav